deepesdl/deepesdl-doc/docs/data/index.md

 ## Want to Use Your Own Data?

 DeepESDL supports seamless integration of your own datasets into the analysis-ready cube environment.
-This allows joint processing and comparison with public Earth observation data.
+This allows joint processing and comparison with public Earth System data.
 👉 [Learn how to integrate your own data](../guide/jupyterlab/notebooks/Upload_files_to_shared_team_s3_storage.ipynb)